ece396-source-separation/ece396-source-separation.github.io/index.md

 ### Real Time Considerations

-In many fields, real-time performance is a very difficult task, requiring each part of the input pipeline to be optimized to minimize latency.
-In the case of Conv-TasNet, the network relies on contextual data to perform separation, meaning it must operate on chunks of audio data.
+In many fields, real time performance is a very difficult task, requiring each part of the input pipeline to be optimized to minimize latency.
+In the case of Conv-TasNet, the network relies on contextual data to perform separation, meaning it must operate on chunks of audio data to operate in real time.
 This means that even if the network performed inference instantaneously, there would still be a time delay of the chunk size at the output.
 Moreover, if the neural network cannot process the input audio faster than it is coming in, the latency will accumulate for every chunk and result in completely non-synced output.
 In essence, this becomes a [producer-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).

 Some options for alleviating these issues include: